eunseokim323/Task2_Eunseo/README.md

 # Task2_Eunseo

-- Scene name "Task2" is the task that i have wokred on
+- Scene name "Task2" is the task that i have worked on

 - Press the w,a,s,d and spacebar button to move the character